Creating High Quality Content That Ranks Well

 What is Google’s Quality Ratings Guidelines?

-Google’s search results are based a complex algorithm that’s entirely run by computers.
+Google’s search results are based on a complex algorithm that’s entirely run by computers.
 Yet there is some human involvement, most notably by the software engineers whose goal is to create a better user experience and the most accurate & reliable search results.

 Whenever Google’s engineers make updates to the algorithm, they need to test the results to see if the changes create better search results.
 The testing of the algorithm is handled by an unknown number of human testers as part of the Search Quality Rating Program.
 While much of this program remains a secret, there is one major piece of information that’s available to the public: the Quality Raters Guidelines.